Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 ~7%

-Cancer treatment, cardiology, fertility (IVF), and wellness/thermal spa programs.
-Growing segment from Gulf States and Central Asia.
+Cancer treatment, cardiology, fertility treatments (IVF), and wellness/thermal programs.
+Growing segment from Gulf states and Central Asia.

-Source: USHAS sector breakdown estimates; Turkey Investment Office.
-Percentages are approximate and subject to revision as official disaggregated data is not published.
+Source: USHAS sector breakdown estimates; Turkish Investment Office.
+Percentages are approximations.

-While Istanbul dominates hair transplants and aesthetic surgery, Antalya has developed a distinct identity as Turkey's premier dental tourism destination, for several reasons:
+While Istanbul dominates the hair transplant and cosmetic surgery space, Antalya has developed its own identity as Turkey's leading dental tourism destination, for several reasons:

-• Recovery-friendly environment: Post-treatment recovery is more pleasant in a beach resort than in a dense urban environment.
-Patients can rest, recover, and enjoy the city during healing.
+• Recovery-Friendly Environment: Post-treatment recuperation is more pleasant in a beach resort than in a dense urban environment.

-• English-language service: Antalya's long history with European tourists means English is widely spoken in dental clinics, hotels, and restaurants.
+• English-Speaking Service: Antalya's long history with European tourists means English is widespread in dental clinics, hotels, and restaurants.

-• Coordinator ecosystems: A well-developed network of dental tourism coordinators, translators, and patient-facing agencies has grown up around the Antalya clinic cluster.
+• Coordinator Ecosystem: A well-developed network of dental tourism coordinators, translators, and patient-focused agencies has formed around the Antalya clinic cluster.

 The $3 Billion Revenue Breakdown

-Turkey's reported $3 billion in health tourism revenue in 2024 encompasses all spending by international health tourists — including treatment fees, accommodation, food, transport, and ancillary spending.
-The following analysis is based on USHAS data and average per-patient spending estimates.
+Turkey's reported $3 billion in health tourism revenue in 2024 includes all spending by international health tourists — including treatment fees, accommodation, food, transport, and ancillary spending.

 Spending Category Estimated Range Notes

-Medical/Dental Treatment $800–$2,500 Largest component; varies widely by procedure complexity
+Medical/Dental Treatment $800–2,500 Largest share; varies widely by procedure complexity

-Food & Transfers $100–$300 Many clinics include airport pickup; restaurant costs low vs. Western Europe
+Food & Transfers $100–300 Many clinics include airport transfer; restaurant costs low

-Shopping & Tourism $100–$500 Many patients extend stay as holiday; significant in Antalya
+Shopping & Tourism $100–500 Many patients extend stay as vacation; significant in Antalya

-Source: USHAS aggregate revenue ($3B) ÷ 1.5M visitors = implied average $2,000/patient.
+Source: USHAS total revenue ($3B) ÷ 1.5M visitors = implied average $2,000/patient.
 Category breakdown is our estimate based on industry surveys.
-Individual spending varies greatly by procedure.

-A notable characteristic of dental tourism (vs. medical tourism generally) is that patients often undergo multiple procedures in a single trip.
+A notable characteristic of dental tourism is that patients often have multiple procedures done in a single trip.
 Rather than traveling for a single filling, dental tourists typically plan comprehensive treatments:

 1–2 procedures